Trees of Graphs as Boundaries of Hyperbolic Groups

 Recall that a \emph{$\theta$-graph} is a finite graph with two vertices, at least one edge and no loop edges.
 Note that a $\theta$-graph is 2-connected if it has at least two edges.
 We say that a $\theta$-graph is \emph{thick} if it has at least three edges.
 In this subsection we will study connectedness properties of finite connected sums of $\theta$-graphs which we call \emph{twin graphs} and characerize in terms of their Bowditch cut pairs.
-We will use these results in the following subsection to study trees of thick $\theta$-graphs and to prove the implication $\pitmref{bdg_is_tree_of_theta_graphs}\implies\pitmref{g_no_rigid_factors}$ of \Mainthmref{2}.
+We will use these results in the following subsection to study trees of thick $\theta$-graphs and to prove the implication \pitmref{bdg_is_tree_of_theta_graphs}$\Rightarrow$\pitmref{g_no_rigid_factors} of \Mainthmref{2}.

 In the remainder of this section we treat graphs as $1$-dimensional cellular complexes and thus do not differentiate between a graph and its geometric realization.

 \begin{defn} Let $X$ be a 2-connected graph.
 Two points $x$ and $y$ of $X$ are \emph{twins} if the degree of $x$, the degree of $y$ and the number of components of $X \setminus \{x,y\}$ all coincide.
 That is, the points $x$ and $y$ are distinct and they are in the same Bowditch class as described in \Ssecref{bowditch_jsj_splitting}. \end{defn}